neonkore/Nunicode/README.md

 Collation levels    | Any             | nunicode supports any number of collation levels.
 Actual number of levels implemented is maximum level defined by Unicode specification forward,position    | No              |
 backward            | No              |
-Tailoring delta     | -               | Equal to the delta with reduced DUCET (reduced to character categories Ll, Lu, Lt, Lo, Nl, Nd, No)
+Tailoring delta     | -               | Equal to the delta with reduced DUCET.
+DUCET is reduced to character categories Ll, Lu, Lt, Lo, Nl, Nd, No. Only weights of single codepoints are used in collation.
 Preparation process | None            |

 ### localization (collation tailoring)